-&lt;sup>9 The value of such measures is difficult to estimate.
-For an example see Van Wijnbergen and Treur's (2011) valuation of a swap agreement between ING and the Dutch Government.
+9 For an example see Van Wijnbergen and Treur's (2011) valuation of a swap agreement between ING and the Dutch Government.
+A major issue is how to take into account the prior expectation of state aid built into the stock price before the support is granted.